-Before you become overwhelmed by the expenses listed in this article, bear in mind that all real estate related expenses are tax write-offs, so it is important to keep a detailed list of all expenses.
+Before you become overwhelmed by the expenses listed in this article, remember that all real estate-related expenses are tax write-offs, so it is important to keep a detailed list of all expenses.
 Better yet, open a separate bank account that you use to make payments related to your real estate business.
-That will make it much easier when calculating your real estate expenses when you pay taxes each quarter.
+That will make it much easier to calculate your real estate expenses when you pay taxes each quarter.
 Here is a list of Real Estate Agent Tax Deductions.

 While the class will provide appropriate study materials, any additional materials you purchase to help you learn – i.e., flashcards, textbooks, real estate guides, etc. – will come at an additional cost.

 In the state of North Carolina, there is a $30 application fee to take the exam and then an exam fee of $66.
 The exam fee will vary in other states, but it is typically between $50 and $75.

 You will also be responsible for paying about $50 to have your fingerprints taken and for a criminal background check.
 In other states, fingerprints and background checks may cost $100 or more.
 While North Carolina does not charge for the real estate license itself, some states may charge around $150 for the license.